Quantum Phase diagrams and transitions for Chern topological insulators: Phase diagrams

 \begin{proof} We first reduce to the case that $\BZ=S^2$ by using the degree $1$ map $\pi$ obtained by collapsing the 1--skeleton of $\BZ$.

 The basic ingredient is the standard spin $\frac{1}{2}$ family $H(\bk)=-\bk\cdot \bs$, which has Chern number $C_1=1$ for the ground state.
 We can change the Chern number to $C_1=d$ by pulling back along a map $f_d:S^2\to S^2$ of degree $d$.
 Note for concreteness, we can use $f_d=Sz^d$.
 These are the locally constant maps on the components of $P_0$.
 The local models at points of $p\in B_{\rm deg}$ are given by the construction \S\ref{par:wall}, and \S\ref{par:polyhedral} below.
 We can glue these together using local partitions of unity.
-These local models satisfy the condition.
-The $|d_1-d_2|$ points where the Hamiltonians are degenerate are indeed Dirac points, since they are a discrete set, by \cite[Theorem 1.2]{KKWK2012}.

-In a two band system, all crossings are of Dirac type, \cite[Corollary 2.4]{KKWK20} and carry local charges $\pm1$.
+These local models satisfy the condition for wall crossings, as the $\delta=|d-d'|$ points where the Hamiltonians are degenerate are indeed Dirac points.
+First they are a discrete set, by \cite[Theorem 1.2]{KKWK2012}.
+One can compute the local charges using the linear information \cite[Corollary 2.4]{KKWK20}.
+The sign of the linear information given by the sign of the Jacobian of the family around each level crossing which is $\mathrm{sgn}(d'-d)$ and hence carries local charges $\pm 1$.
+There are $\delta$ many of these points.
 These local charges correspond to the jumps in the Chern number along a path $[-\epsilon,\epsilon]\to P$ that passes through a wall, \cite[\S 3.5.9.]{KKWK16}.
-Thus the minimum number is indeed $\delta$.
+The minimum number of Dirac points needed is $\delta$ which is attained. \end{proof}